cytoflow/cytoflow/docs/INSTALL.rst

 ^^^^^^^

 ``cytoflow`` has one C++ module, compiled with ``swig``.
-Unfortunately, compiling modules on Windows requires Microsoft Visual C++, which is a huge dependency and a huge pain in the ass.
+Unfortunately, compiling modules on Windows requires Microsoft Visual C++ and the Windows Development Kit, which are huge dependencies and a huge pain in the ass.
 And once you get it installed, setting up Python to talk with it?
 Forget about it.

 The instructions below assume that you do not want to fight that fight.
 Instead, the ``cytoflow`` continuous integration servers build the compiled extension, and